Gerrymandering in the United States: 2010–2020

 In the lead-up to the 2010 United States elections, the Republican Party initiated a program called REDMAP, the Redistricting Majority Project, which recognized that the party in control of state legislatures would have the ability to set their congressional and legislative district maps based on the pending 2010 United States census in manner to assure that party's control over the next ten years.
 The Republicans took significant gains from the 2010 elections across several states, and by 2011 and 2012, some of the new district maps showed Republican advantage through perceived partisan gerrymandering.
 This set the stage for several legal challenges from voters and groups in the court system, including several heard at the Supreme Court level.
+In 2018, Wisconsin's maps resulted in Democrats winning all statewide offices and the popular vote, but netting only 36 of 99 seats in the state assembly.

 In 2015, Thomas Hofeller was hired by the Washington Free Beacon to analyze what would happen if political maps were drawn based on the population of voting-age U.S. citizens rather than the total population.
 He concluded that doing so "would be advantageous to Republicans and non-Hispanic whites."
 Although the study was not published, it was discovered after his death in 2018.
 Attorney General William P. Barr and Commerce Secretary Wilbur L. Ross Jr. have refused to cooperate with an investigation into why the Trump administration added a U.S. citizenship question to the 2020 census and specifically whether it seeks to benefit Republicans as suggested by Hofeller's study.

+In 2015, Analyst Kimball Brace stated that the two major parties have traditionally differed in the way they redraw districts: Democrats have constructed coalition districts of liberals and minorities together with conservatives, while Republicans have constructed districts that are more demographically homogeneous.

 Several state court rulings found partisan gerrymandering to be impermissible under state constitutions, and several state ballot measures passed in 2018 that require non-partisan commissions for the 2020 redistricting cycle.